microsoft/xlang/src/package/nuget/readme.txt

 ========================================================================

 C++/WinRT detects Windows metadata referenced by the project, from:
+* Platform winmd files in the SDK (both MSI and NuGet)
 * NuGet packages containing winmd files
 * Other projects producing winmd files
 * Raw winmd files